 Why The Window Works

-Specifically, 10 to 12 minutes is long enough to complete the chase sequence (stalk, chase, capture, win) repeatedly.
-So that triggers the dopamine and serotonin shift that drives behavioral change.
-But shorter sessions don’t produce enough repetition.
-And longer ones risk overexertion and joint stress.
-For technique behind every session, see the complete training guide.
+Specifically, ten to 12 minutes is long enough to complete the chase sequence-stalk, chase, capture, win-repeatedly.
+That repetition triggers the dopamine and serotonin shift that drives behavioral change.
+Below that window, sessions don’t produce enough repetition.
+Above it, you risk overexertion and joint stress.

-If you take nothing else from this article, take this: daily 10 to 12 minute sessions for the standard healthy adult dog.
+In short, if you take nothing else from this article, take this: daily 10 to 12 minute sessions for the standard healthy adult dog.
 That covers about 70 percent of dog owners.
-The rest of the article is for the other 30 percent who need modifications.
+Adjustments for the other 30 percent are in the sections below.

 Age And Life Stage

-The biggest single modifier.
+In practice, the biggest single modifier.
 Puppies under 6 months shouldn’t use it at all.
 Puppies 6 to 12 months use gentle 3 to 5 minute sessions 2 to 3 times per week.
 Adult dogs run the standard daily protocol.
-So senior dogs over 8 years drop to 2 to 3 shorter sessions weekly with reduced intensity.
-Also, for general exercise volume by life stage, see how much exercise your dog needs.
+Senior dogs over 8 years drop to 2 to 3 shorter sessions weekly with reduced intensity.

 Drive Level

-High-drive breeds need more, not less.
+However, high-drive breeds need more, not less.
 Huskies, Border Collies, Malinois, working line Shepherds, and Pit Bull-type breeds often do better with two shorter sessions per day (8 to 10 minutes morning and evening).
-So the split keeps arousal manageable.
+That split keeps arousal manageable across the day.
 Moderate-drive dogs follow the standard protocol.
 Low-drive dogs (some Bulldogs, Bassets, low-drive seniors) often do well with every-other-day frequency.

 Your Goal

 What you’re using it for changes how often.
-For behavior modification (reactivity, destruction, restlessness), daily protocol is essential for the cumulative effect.
-For energy management on already-balanced dogs, every other day works.
-So for physical conditioning, daily with periodic rest weeks.
-For impulse control specifically, see the structured drill protocol, which uses a different session frequency.
+Behavior modification (reactivity, destruction, restlessness) requires daily protocol-the cumulative effect doesn’t build otherwise.
+Energy management on an already-balanced dog?
+Every other day works.
+Physical conditioning calls for daily with periodic rest weeks.
+Impulse control has its own session structure covered in the drill protocol.

 Conditioning History

-Also, these four variables stack.
-For example, a high-drive 6-month-old puppy still follows puppy-stage frequency (variable 1 wins over variable 2).
-Similarly, a senior with high drive still follows senior-stage frequency.
-But a behavior-modification case in a moderate-drive dog gets daily protocol even if the standard would be every other day.
-So age and conditioning history are the strongest constraints.
+These four variables stack, and the priority order matters.
+A high-drive 6-month-old puppy still follows puppy-stage frequency-variable 1 wins over variable 2 every time.
+Likewise, a senior with high drive still follows senior-stage limits.
+But a behavior-modification case in a moderate-drive dog gets daily protocol even when the standard would be every other day.
+Age and conditioning history are the strongest constraints.
+Drive level and goal work within the boundaries they set.

 The Frequency Matrix: Find Your Dog’s Row

-First, find your dog’s life stage in the left column.
-Then match it to your primary goal.
-After that, the cell tells you the protocol.
-So this is the working matrix I use with client dogs.
-Then match the dog to the row, then adjust based on the variables above.
+Find your dog’s life stage in the left column.
+Match it to your primary goal.
+The cell gives you the protocol.
+This is the working matrix I use with client dogs-built from a decade of real cases, not theory.
+Match the dog to the row, then adjust based on the variables above.

 For dogs with diagnosed orthopedic issues, consult your vet first regardless of where they fall in the matrix.
+The AVMA guidance on canine exercise is a useful baseline for dogs with health conditions.
 For dogs in recovery from injury or surgery, skip the matrix entirely until your vet clears full activity.
-So adjust based on what your specific dog tells you.

-Same trainer-designed build as the Rugged XL, sized for smaller dogs. $54.95.
+Also, same trainer-designed build as the Rugged XL, sized for smaller dogs. $55.95.

 Signs You’re Using It Too Often

-Flirt pole work is high-intensity exercise.
-So it’s similar to sprint intervals for a human.
-Also, doing too much produces visible signs in the dog.
-But if you see any of the following, reduce frequency and session length until they resolve.
+Flirt pole work is high-intensity exercise-closer to sprint intervals than a jog.
+Done too often, it produces visible signs in the dog.
+Watch for the following and, when you see them, reduce frequency and session length until they clear.

 The Overuse Signals